jmd-dk/concept/concept/docs/tutorial/parameter_files.rst

 back and check the parameters used by a given run.
 However, this information isn't reliable, as we may have modified the parameter file since its original use.
 To this end, a complete copy of the parameter file is made upon every invocation of CO\ *N*\ CEPT, and stored in the ``params`` directory.
-The name of this copy is written together with the name of the original parameter file when CO\ *N*\ CEPT starts.
+The file name of this copy is written together with the name of the original parameter file when CO\ *N*\ CEPT starts.
+The name is generated from the current time and has the format ``.YYYYMMDDhhmmssSSS`` (year, month, day, hour, minute, second, milli second).

 When mixing ``-p`` and ``-c``, the combined parameters are what's stored in the copied parameter file.

-As an exercise, get the job ID of the latest simulation from the header of one of the power spectrum data files (e.g. ``output/tutorial/powerspec_a=1.00``), find the filename of the parameter file copy from the corresponding log file, and check that the parameters specified are as you expect.
+As an exercise, get the job ID of the latest simulation from the header of one of the power spectrum data files (e.g. ``output/tutorial/powerspec_a=1.00``), find the file name of the parameter file copy from the corresponding log file, and check that the parameters specified are as you expect.
 Any command-line parameters will be placed at the bottom.